Start9Labs/documentation/site/source/service-guides/nostr/nostrudel.rst

 #.
 To connect to your own private relay, go to Relays -> App Relays, paste in your Nostr Relay Websocket URL (e.g. ws://address.onion) and click add.
 You can find this value in the Properties section of your Nostr RS Relay service.

     .. note::
         If you plan to connect to your own private relay, you must use `Tor browser <https://www.torproject.org/>`_ or :ref:`run Tor<connecting-tor>` on your system.
-We recommend using Firefox which must be :ref:`configured to use Tor<connecting-ff>`.
+We recommend using Firefox which must be :ref:`configured to use Tor<tor-ff>`.
         It is recommended to use your Relay's Tor websocket URL (ws://address.onion), since the LAN websocket URL (wss://address.local) will only work when you are home.

     .. figure:: /_static/images/services/nostr/nostrudel-5.png